Definition: What are Mechanical Waves?

 Mechanical waves are produced when particles vibrate in a medium in which the wave propagates.
 As a result, momentum and energy are exchanged among the particles and between the particles and the medium.
 Mechanical waves can propagate through solid, liquid, or gas.
 Examples of mechanical waves include ripples on the water surface (water waves), sound waves, and seismic waves.

 Types of Mechanical Waves

 When a longitudinal wave propagates, it compresses and rarifies the medium.
-The particles present in the medium moves back and forth along the direction of propagation of the wave.
+The particles in the medium move back and forth along the direction of propagation of the wave.
 As a result, there are regions with high and low pressures.
-Examples of longitudinal waves include sound wave, ultrasound wave, and seismic P-wave.
+A few examples of longitudinal waves are the sound wave, ultrasound wave, and seismic P-wave.
 Waves traveling through the bulk of fluid are longitudinal waves.

 Ans.
 Mechanical waves require a medium to propagate.
 In contrast, electromechanical waves do not require a medium and can propagate in a vacuum.